luispabon/swagger/README.md

 I intend to push this forward without the limitations of requiring upstream approval as there are many gaps in functionality and test coverage.
 This will be for v2.x.

+## Roadmap:

-Version 1.x (up to 1.0.4) is essentially the same as WakeOnWeb's.
-Any versions greater than that might depart considerably and break BC.
+    * Version 1.0.x (up to 1.0.4) is essentially the same as WakeOnWeb's.
+    * Version 1.1.x will contain any fixes beyond WakeOnWeb
+    * Version 2.0.x will go well beyond the original library with OA3 support, framework integrations etc

 # Original README: